Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 Weather conditions

-2010 started as in 2009 with cold winter the first two months and March was quite rainy and grey.
-April turned out to be a sunny, warm and dry month and this helped buds to break at normal time.
+2010 started as in 2009, with cold winter the first two months, and March was quite rainy and grey.
+April turned out to be a sunny, warm, and dry month, and this helped buds to break at normal times.
 May was cold but not especially rainy, while June was cold too and very rainy.
-This overcast and rainy weather resulted in coulure and millerandage, especially on Merlot grapes present several places.
-Dry, sunny and warm July allowed vines to made up for the delay in flowering.
-First problem arrived - water stress.
+This overcast and rainy weather resulted in coulure and millerandage, especially on Merlot grapes present in several places.
+Dry, sunny, and warm July allowed vines to compensate for the flowering delay.
+The first problem arrived - water stress.
 Rainfall in July was under 20 mm.
-Many places vines stopped to work at the end of July.
-Colour change for all grapes took place almost half a week later than in 2009.
+In many places, vines stopped to work at the end of July.
+Color change for all grapes occurred almost half a week later than in 2009.

 Remarkably dry and warm August and September, but no heat wave(s) allowed grapes to ripen slowly, gaining aromas and not experiencing any diseases.
-In 2010, maturity inside and outside (skins) grapes happened at the same time, which was not the case in 2009.
+In 2010, grapes' maturity inside and outside (skins) happened simultaneously, which was different in 2009.
 Grapes gained in tannin and alcohol.
-Tannin levels were the highest ever and alcohol levels rose up very quickly.
-Winemakers had to take quick decision - to harvest or to wait.
-Depending on the soil, it was necessary however to wait long (especially on Left Bank) to finish harvest.
+Tannin levels were the highest ever, and alcohol levels rose very quickly.
+Winemakers had to make a quick decision - to harvest or to wait.
+However, depending on the soil, it was necessary to wait long (especially on Left Bank) to finish the harvest.

-After participating in 2010 harvest I wrote this in the headlines on my website - "The big question is how winemakers will cope with high tannins.
+After participating in the 2010 harvest, I wrote this in the headlines on my website - "The big question is how winemakers will cope with high tannins.
 They're ripe and fat.
-As grapes were small, there was concentrated juice as well, so everything lies in careful maceration trying to balance fruit and tannin".
-Winemakers also had to deal with very high alcohol levels in 2010, higher than in 2009, therefore careful maceration in terms of time and temperature was incredibly important in order to find balance between alcohol, tannin and fruit.
+As grapes were small, there was also concentrated juice, so everything lies in careful maceration trying to balance fruit and tannin".
+Winemakers also had to deal with very high alcohol levels in 2010, higher than in 2009.
+Therefore careful maceration in terms of time and temperature was incredibly important to balance alcohol, tannin, and fruit.

-Unfortunatelly, several winemakers were trapped in their attempt to do something extraordinary and they simply overdid vinification, producing wines that are too alcoholic, too unbalanced, overextracted and too dry on palate and aftertaste.
-This was to be experienced several places at Right Bank.
-Pomerol, Left Bank including Medoc, Haut Medoc and Pessac-Léognan appelation did best in my honest opinion.
+Unfortunately, several winemakers were trapped in their attempt to do something extraordinary, and they overdid vinification, producing wines that were too alcoholic, unbalanced, overextracted, and too dry on palate and aftertaste.
+This was to be experienced in several places at Right Bank.
+I believe that Pomerol, Left Bank, including Medoc, Haut Medoc, and Pessac-Léognan appellation, did best.

-2010 vintage in red has destiny to last for many, many years.
-Different styles - ranging from powerful, strong, thick, very tannic wines to silky, extremely fruity, sensual, sublime and sophisticated wines.
+2010 vintage in red er destined to last for many, many years.
+Different styles - ranging from powerful, strong, thick, very tannic wines to silky, extremely fruity, sensual, sublime, and sophisticated wines.
 There's everything for different tastes.
-Top estates made extraordinary wines in most cases, but several wines in lower hierarchy made stunning wines and for some best ever.
+Top estates, as usual, made extraordinary wines, but several wines in the lower hierarchy made stunning wines and, for some, the best ever.
 I say better 2010 vintage is better than 2009, but both are close.
-It's more difference in millimetres than centimetres.
-Difference is slightly better ripeness of fruit and tannin in 2010.
+It's more difference in millimeters than centimeters.
+The difference is slightly better ripeness of fruit and tannin in 2010.

-2010 is a fabulous vintage for white dry Bordeaux, better than 2009 and for white sweet Bordeaux again a stunning vintage, resembling in some way 2001, but not that rich and deep.
-At some properties in Sauternes & Barsac, 2010 exceeded both 2005 and 2007 vintage.
+2010 is a fabulous vintage for white dry Bordeaux, better than 2009, and for white sweet Bordeaux, again a stunning vintage, resembling in some way 2001, but not that rich and deep.
+Some properties in Sauternes & Barsac, in 2010, exceeded the 2005 and 2007 vintage.

-I've rated app.
-290 wines out of 320 tasted, but wines like f.i.
-Calon Segur, L'Eglise Clinet and Cos d'Estournel weren't tasted for various reasons like refusal of visit, no replay on requesting visit and tight schedule.
+I've rated 290 wines out of 320 tasted, but wines like f.i.
+Calon Segur, L'Eglise Clinet, and Cos d'Estournel weren't tasted for various reasons like refusal of visit, no reply on requesting a visit, and tight schedule.

 RATINGS